harmtemolder/koreader-calibre-plugin/README.md

     - A “Date” column to store **the date on which the first highlight or bookmark was made**.
 (This is probably around the time you started reading.)
     - A “Date” column to store **the date on which the last highlight or bookmark was made**.
 (This is probably around the time you finished reading.)
     - A regular “Text” column to store the **MD5 hash** KOReader uses to sync progress to a [**KOReader Sync Server**](https://github.com/koreader/koreader-sync-server#koreader-sync-server). (“Progress sync” in the KOReader app.)
 This might allow for syncing progress to calibre without having to connect your KOReader device, in the future.
     - A “Long text” column to store the **raw contents of the metadata sidecar**, with “Interpret this column as” set to “Plain text”.
+This is required to sync metadata back to KOReader sidecars.
 10. Add “KOReader Sync” to “main toolbar when a device is connected”, if it isn't there already.
 11. Right-click the “KOReader Sync” icon and “Configure”.
 12. Map the metadata you want to sync to the newly created calibre columns.